alvinf7989/sep10-freedom-project/tool/learning-log.md

 ```
 So, what I changed was the colors and I organized the boxes in three colors, in the unchanged preview it was disorganized and too dark.
 Meanwhile, I gave a lighter color and dark text based on what I think makes the example better from Applied Visual Design.

+3/18/24
+* I have tinkered with the 2nd example of W3Schools by changing two colors and adding a third color.
+And I also used `@keyframes` for the buttons when you hover and saw if I can use the variables for `@keyframes`, and you can.
+And then I used `text-align` to fix the positioning of the header.
+You can see all of these code snippets on the sources.